Gayben-png/CookieRandomizerBETA/README.md

 this mod idk why but doesnt work İF you NOT use the Better Auto Clicker mod, i just doesnt activate the events

+Also, You SHOULD Put This File To ".../mods/local", to guraantee it will show on the mod menu